 WHERE TO PLAY

-The pages of your kid’s textbook will come alive with day tips to see what was left behind from Mexico’s mysterious Mayan civilizations.
+The pages of your kid’s textbook will come alive with day trips to see what was left behind from Mexico’s mysterious Mayan civilizations.
 There are two ruin sites we would recommend that make for worthwhile full-day excursions, which can be booked with the assistance of Panama Jack’s staff.
 Tulum is extremely well-preserved and is the only ruins with a gorgeous ocean view, so bring along a swimsuit to take a quick plunge in the sea.
 If you decide to rent a car to make the drive to Tulum, consider a stopover for shopping and lunching in the up-and-coming town of Tulum.

 The other we recommend is Chichen Itza.
 The signature Kukulkan Pyramid that dominates the site, also known as El Castillo (the castle), was designated as one of the seven wonders of the world in 2007.
 Built as a physical representation of the Mayan calendar, it has 91 steps on on each of the 4 sides totaling 364 steps and it’s 9 platforms bisected by a staircase on each side represent the 18 months in a Mayan calendar, it’s a shining example of the Mayan’s phenomenal understanding of math and astronomy.